 Introducing our new Ultra-Thin Filter Conversion

 We are happy to announce that we are now offering an Ultra-thin conversion for the A7 series.
 This new filter is only 0.2mm thin, 4x thinner than our previous thin filter conversion!
 At this thickness, the UT outperforms the V2, and performs compatibly to the Leica M9 in terms of corner sharpness.
 The UT filter is also AR coated to reduce sensor reflections.
 This is our new default thin filter conversion.
-Our old V2 conversion is still available for a limited time.
+Our old V2 conversion service is no longer available for purchase.

 Introducing our Thin-Filter Conversion